MMettille/Server-side-calculator/README.md

 3. User inputs second number
 4. User presses the '=' button, which will calculate the problem for them!
 5. OPTIONAL Background Color Functionality:
-    a.
-User clicks the paint button in the bottom left hand corner
+    - User clicks the paint button in the bottom left hand corner
-    b.
-User clicks which color they would like for their background
+    - User clicks which color they would like for their background
-    c.
-User clicks save changes button.
+    - User clicks save changes button.

 ## Built With